tdbianco/starter-hugo-academic/content/course/adapting-cultural-context/adapting-cultural-context.md

 > "Can you imagine, going all the way and walking into the hospital with
 > a baby?
 I said no!"

-She was still aghast by just recalling that memory, almost after 30 years.
-Of course, I was already a researcher when she told me that story
-- calling and emailing parents in the hope that they would think differently than her.
-But I think that her reaction was pretty typical and can be often encountered even 30 years later.
+She was still aghast by just recalling that memory, after almost 30 years.
+Of course, I was already a researcher when she told me that story, calling and emailing parents in the hope that they would think differently than her.
+But I think that her reaction was pretty typical and can be often encountered when researching in Italy even 30 years later.

 So, testing in Italy is not just a matter of figuring out how to do the science, but it includes convincing parents that a researcher is